Guide to the WGU Readiness Assessment.

-- Students entering College of Business degree programs who do not possess an A.A. or A.S. degree.
+- Students entering College of Business degree programs who do not possess a bachelor's degree or higher.

-- Students entering a College of IT bachelor’s degree program who do not possess one of the IT certifications that WGU recognizes for competency credit.
+- Students entering a College of IT bachelor’s degree program who do not possess an A.A.S. in information technology (or equivalent), an A.A. or A.S. in any field, or one of the IT certifications that WGU recognizes for competency credit.
 See more about transferrable IT certifications.

 - Students entering the B.S.
 Health Information Management program who do not possess an associate’s degree or an associates of applied science degree in one of the following: Health Information Technology, Health Information Management, Health Information System Technology, Health Information System Management, or Medical Record Technology.

 Math - This multiple-choice test measures your background competence in fundamental mathematics subject areas, such as number notations, basic arithmetic, estimation, simple geometry, and graphs, and touches upon elementary algebra and probability.
 Individuals need not have extensive mathematics background nor get all the answers correct in order to successfully pass this test.